 The beauty of Nest

-Nest is fairly newish framework that runs on top of Node and uses Express under the hood, so it relies heavily on the powerful foundation that both pieces of software have created over the years.
+Nest is a fairly newish framework that runs on top of Node and uses Express under the hood, so it relies heavily on the powerful foundation that both pieces of software have created over the years.

 The underlying architecture is so similar to Angular, that developers coming from an Angular background should have no problem catching on to Nest concepts.